Lychosand/Socket-2D-Server/README.md

 1. run multiple tabs at that address to view other entities

 ## Controls
-1.arrow keys to move
+1. Arrow keys to move
-1.space to jump
+1. Space to jump